Which is the best business apprenticeship for me?

 How are apprenticeships structured?

 The length of apprenticeships varies – some last for 12 months and others can last for three years.
 Programmes where students study for a degree tend to last the longest.
-Some employers will ask you to attend college or university one day a week to study for your qualification, but others may require you to study in blocks – Nestlé gives employees blocks of study time in Sheffield.
+Some employers will ask you to attend college or university one day a week to study for your qualification, but others may require you to study in blocks.
 You need to consider whether you only want to be training and studying for a year, so you can progress onto a full-time position, or whether you want to develop your academic knowledge further by undertaking a sponsored degree programme.

 You should consider location and decide whether you want to move away from home, stay local or commute.
 If you want to stay at, or close to, home then look at apprenticeships in your area.
-Unilever, for example, offers a choice of locations for its apprenticeships; these vary depending on the type of apprenticeship you choose but include Leeds, Bedfordshire, Surrey, Port Sunlight (near Liverpool), Milton Keynes and London.
+Unilever, for example, has offered a choice of locations for its apprenticeships in the past; these varied depending on the type of apprenticeship chosen but included Leeds, Bedfordshire, Surrey, Port Sunlight (near Liverpool), Milton Keynes and London.
 Some employers will rotate you around different locations and will expect you to be mobile; be sure to check if they offer relocation support.
 Make sure you know where you will be working and if you’ll be expected to travel, and that you are happy with the arrangements.